-Yesterday, in five more brand strategy lessons from the Princess Bride I used New Coke as an example of how customer research can occasionally lead branders astray.
-But thinking about it, two things struck me: First, that April 23, 2010 will be 25 years since the launch of New Coke.
+Yesterday, sales in five more brand strategy lessons from the Princess Bride I used New Coke as an example of how customer research can occasionally lead branders astray.
+But thinking about it, visit two things struck me: First, healing that April 23, 2010 will be 25 years since the launch of New Coke.
 Second, I turn forty tomorrow, so that spring day in 1985 was when my fifteen-year-old self realized for the first time: branding isn’t a cold, abstract business decision made by far-away executives: it’s personal.

 A brief history of New Coke

 For those of you who are too young in 1985 to remember – or were bricked up into the walls of a desert hermitage during the 1980’s (and who can blame you really?) here’s a brief blow-by-blow of events around this seminal consumer branding event.

 - Pre-history to present – Coca-Cola launches, and retains market leadership, in the soft drink market.
 Fortunes are built on dark, bubbly sugar water.

 - 1975 – Pepsi launches the Pepsi Challenge – a campaign of blind taste tests in which consumers really did choose Pepsi over Coke for the most part.